Frequently Asked Questions

 - Why are standardized college and graduate admissions tests important?

 Several types of information are used to evaluate a student's readiness for college or university work.
 High school grades have great value, but they are subject to variability from place to place.
 Teacher recommendations are also important, but they too can vary.
 Standardized admissions tests offer colleges and universities a fair and impartial way to compare students from different school situations.
-Literally thousands of studies have found that the combination of grades plus test scores is a more effective predictor of a student's readiness than either one alone.
+Thousands of studies have found that the combination of grades plus test scores is a more effective predictor of a student's readiness than either one alone.

-- Are standardized tests fair to women and minority students?
+- Are standardized tests fair?

 ETS conducts extensive research and applies rigorous quality standards to ensure that the tests we develop are fair to people worldwide.
 Every question on every test that we produce undergoes a careful review process to ensure that it does not favor — or penalize — any particular group of students.